SalK91/convex_optimization/docs/convex/12_vector.md

 # Chapter 2: Linear Algebra Foundations

 Linear algebra provides the geometric language of convex optimization.
 Many optimization problems in machine learning can be understood as asking how vectors, subspaces, and linear maps relate to one another.
-A simple example that shows this connection is linear least squares, where fitting a model $x$ to data $(A, b)$ takes the form:

-$$
-\min_x \ \|A x - b\|_2^2.
-$$

-Later in this chapter, we will see that this objective finds the point in the column space of $A$ that is closest to $b$.
-Concepts such as column space, null space, orthogonality, rank, and conditioning determine not only whether a solution exists, but also how fast optimization algorithms converge.

 This chapter develops the linear-algebra tools that appear throughout convex optimization and machine learning.
-We focus on geometric ideas — projections, subspaces, orthogonality, eigenvalues, singular values, and norms — because these ideas directly shape how optimization behaves.
-Readers familiar with basic matrix operations will find that many optimization concepts become much simpler when viewed through the right geometric lens.
+We focus on geometric ideas: projections, subspaces, orthogonality, eigenvalues, singular values, and norms  because these ideas directly shape how optimization behaves.

 ## Vector spaces, subspaces, and affine sets